Glossary · AI from A to Z

 Agent / AI agent

-An AI that doesn't just respond — it acts.
-A regular chatbot waits for your next question.
+An AI that doesn't just answer — but acts.
+A standard chatbot waits for your next question.
 An agent plans, executes steps, uses tools, and completes tasks on its own.
-Think: you ask for a market analysis and the agent searches the web, reads reports, summarises and delivers — without you having to do anything between the steps.
-That's where we're headed.
+Think: you ask for a market analysis and the agent searches the web, reads reports, summarizes, and delivers — without you needing to do anything between the steps.
+That is where we are headed.

 Agentic loop

-The pattern an AI agent follows: plan → act → observe the result → plan again.
+The pattern an AI agent follows: plan → act → observe result → plan again.
 The loop continues until the task is solved or the agent gets stuck.
-Understanding the agentic loop explains why agents sometimes do unexpectedly much — and why things sometimes go wrong.
+If you understand the agentic loop, you understand why agents sometimes do unexpectedly much — and why it sometimes goes wrong.

 API (Application Programming Interface)

-The way you talk to AI programmatically — without going through a website.
-With an API you can send a question to Claude or ChatGPT directly from your code, your app, or your automation tool.
-This is where the real power is.
+The way you communicate with AI programmatically — without going through a webpage.
+With an API, you can send a query to Claude or ChatGPT directly from your code, your app, or your automation tool.
+This is where the real power lies.
 Costs per token (see Token).

 Claude API, OpenAI API, Google Gemini API.
-They all work roughly the same way — you send text in, you get text out.
+All work roughly the same — you submit text, and you get text out.

 API key

-The password to an API.
-A long string of letters and numbers that identifies you when you make requests.
-Treat it like a password — never share it in publicly visible code, in forums, or in chats.
+The password for an API.
+A long string of letters and numbers that identifies you when you make calls.
+Treat it like a password — never share it in publicly visible code, on forums, or in chats.

 Benchmark

-A standardised test for measuring how good an AI model is at specific tasks — maths, coding, reasoning, factual knowledge.
-The problem: models are sometimes trained on benchmark data, which means scores don't always reflect real-world usefulness.
-Take benchmarks with a grain of salt and test with your own tasks.
+A standardized test to measure how well an AI model performs on specific tasks — math, coding, reasoning, factual knowledge.
+The problem: models are sometimes trained on benchmark data, which means the scores don't always reflect real-world usability.
+Take benchmarks with a grain of salt and test for yourself with your own tasks.

 Chain of thought (CoT)

-A technique where you ask the AI to think out loud step by step before giving an answer.
-"Think through this step by step" is often all it takes.
-The result is noticeably better on complex problems — maths, logic, multi-step decisions.
-The logic behind it: the model "reasons" better when it isn't forced to jump straight to an answer.
+A technique where you ask the AI to think out loud step by step before it gives an answer.
+"Think through this step by step" is often all that's required.
+The result is noticeably better on complex problems — math, logic, multi-step decisions.
+The logic behind it: the model "reasons" better when it isn't forced to jump directly to the answer.

 Instead of "What is 17% of 340?" — write "Calculate 17% of 340, show your steps."